bhklab/OvcSubtypes/README.md

 - a reproduction of clustering algorithms and comparison to the cluster labels given in original supplementary texts (producing heatmaps demonstrating concordance between our implementation and the original results)
 - evaluation of robustness using prediction strength

 The prediction strength analysis depends on the output of a fairly computationally intensive run, which produced the output directory jan20clusters.
-In order to read this output, extract the compressed directory:
+In order to read this output, cd into the "reports" directory and extract the compressed directory:
 ```
 tar -xvfz jan20clusters.tar.gz
 ```